michaelnguyen974/CV/README.md

 - At Soham Village College, I worked on the science curriculum for GCSE students and this was implemented across all sciences

-#### Analysis and Problem solving
+#### Problem solving
-I am creative thinker, which allows me to think of multiple solutions to solving a given problem.
+I am creative thinker, which allows me to think of out of the box when solving a given problem.
 My process for working through coding situations is incremental - meaning I take granular steps when using a particular method and rule out hypotheses

+- I break down coding problems as granular as possible, using TDD, modelling and user stories

+- I am

 - In my chemistry degree, I had numerous individual projects where I had to utilise limited resources such as chemicals to gather all my results for a given chemical reaction, which enabled me to rationally analyse what my priorities were and how I could make key decisions to reach my goal

-- I break down coding problems as granular as possible, using TDD, modelling and user stories
+## Experience
+**Deloitte UK** (June 2018 - current)
+*Software developer*
+Worked on various projects which involved building eCommerce and web applications in Java and Hybris.
+In addition, I took on responsibility as an automation lead for the development team - writing technical designs for other developers on how to test the website in E2E testing using Selenium

+Worked in Agile teams which utilised kanban boards, scrum, daily standups and fortnightly retros.
+I am currently studying towards the Java 11 1Z0-815 Programmer I examination in order to become Java certified whilst working full-time

+Technologies:
+- Java
+- Hybris

+Frameworks:
+- Spring/SpringMVC/SpringBoot
+- Selenium (Java)
+- JUnit

+Tools:
+- Docker
+- Jenkins
+- Maven
+- Git
+- IntelliJ
+- Jira/Confluence

+**Thurston Community College** (January 2018 to July 2018)
+*Science teacher*
+Taught tertiary sciences up to GCSE and Chemistry to A-level

+- Helped develop the curriculum in the science department which was adapted to the new specifications set out by OfQual in the AQA syllabus.
+Suggested different strategies of teaching using the modern techniques of pedagogy.

+- Presented pedagogical ideas in front of all teachers at the school, which was amassive achievement in terms of helping the school look at problems

+- Helped organise parent's evenings and lead feeedback to A-level students

+- Responsible for leading lunch-time science sessions for students who are avid learners of science, by carrying out fun experiments whilst adhering to all safety standards

+**Soham Village College** (September 2017 to December 2017)
+*Science teacher*
+Taught tertiary sciences up to GCSE

+- Worked on the science curriculum for GCSE students and was in charge of marking mock papers and distrubution

+- Taught students from year 7 to year 11 in biology, chemistry and physics.
+This included laboratory work and intensive planning in terms of the safety aspects in which a COSHH form had to be filled out at all times to ensure the chemicals were of a low enough concentration so that they could be handled by the students

+- Helped organise parent's evenings and lead feeedback to GCSE students after school

 ## Education

-#### Makers Academy (26th November to 1st March)
+#### Makers Academy (November 2018 to March 2019)
 - Acquired best practices in needed industry skills such as agile, TDD and XP
 - Understand and can apply core foundations of coding such as SOLID and DRY
 - Always striving to write clean, readable and efficient code